ooni/backend/docs/reprocess-report.md

 Sidenote: having a blockpage at hand is an opportunity to mine blocked URLs showing same blockpage and mine more blockpages, as different ISPs may show different blockpage for the same blocked URL.

-Then HIT should be solved to extract a fingerprint for the blockpage.
+Then _human intelligence task_ should be solved to extract a fingerprint for the blockpage.
 The fingerprint should be added to the set of fingerprints and `openobservatory/pipeline-shovel` should be rolled out before reprocessing of historical data.

 If the blockpage is a static one, there is a fast-path alternative to reprocessing: it's possible to update MetaDB directly without actual reprocessing as SHA256 collision is very unlikely and `body_sha256` may be used as a feature _identifying_ the blockpage server (at the current stage of OONI Methodology development).
 See feature-based fingerprint case for more on the fast-path.

-In case of dynamic blockpage, there is a possibility to *estimate* the set of affected measurements limiting the number of autoclaved files to reprocess.

-TBD: case with -- body_sha256 = '\x833b2fb8887eed1c0d496670148efa8b6a6e65b89f8df42dbd716464e3cf47a6'
+Keep in mind that the HTTP Body substring fingerprint is still _derived_ from the body, so avoiding full-dataset reprocessing may lead to false negatives.

+Overall steps needed to mark existing & future measurements are:

+- pause ongoing ingestion and ensure that there are no `meta_pg` TaskInstances running
+- update `fingerprint` table in [the database schema](https://github.com/ooni/pipeline/blob/065cccdfeb531e93a22d2aacc05ec05e990f99ee/af/oometa/) following [an example](https://github.com/ooni/pipeline/blob/065cccdfeb531e93a22d2aacc05ec05e990f99ee/af/oometa/003-fingerprints.install.sql#L31-L62) and [roll it out](https://github.com/ooni/sysadmin/blob/4defab8e92a2e53e2679a17214162ed058089e7f/ansible/deploy-pipeline-ddl.yml).
+The fingerprints are stored in the schema to generate `fingerprint_no serial`.
+- create a temporary table having `msm_no` of the measurements matching the fingerprint _with confidence_ according to the _derived_ features existing in database (e.g. `select msm_no from http_request where body_sha256 = '\x833b2fb8887eed1c0d496670148efa8b6a6e65b89f8df42dbd716464e3cf47a6'` for static blockpages)
+- insert those `msm_no` together with matching `fingerprint_no` into `http_request_fp` table as if those were actually ingested by `centrifugation.py`
+- update `anomaly` and `confirmed` flags in `measurement` table for the affected measurement according to the logic codified in `calc_measurement_flags()`
+- update `centrifugation.py`: 1) set up-to-date `fingerprint` table checksum in `HttpRequestFPFeeder.__init__()`, 2) bump global `CODE_VER` and `HttpRequestFPFeeder.min_compat_code_ver` (and only it, to avoid rewriting other tables)
+- roll out `openobservatory/pipeline-shovel` and unpause data ingestion
+- reprocess all the previous buckets under GNU Make control

+It's possible to try to use `body_simhash` to reprocess _likely-affected_ buckets first to reduce time-to-publication latency, but that's out of the scope of the document.

 ## Case: new feature-based fingerprint